redwoodjs/redwoodjs-com-archive/docs/logger.md

 For example, if your nestedKey is `'log`, then instead of redacting `email` you will have to redact `log.email`.

-### Destination aka Where to Log

-The `destination` option allows you to specify where to send the api-side log statements: to standard output, file, or transport stream.

 ### Dev Server

 When in your development environment, logs will be output to the dev servers standard output.